The Andrew F. Brimmer

 Management Department

-This department trains students in business management, sales and marketing, and supply chain management.
+This department trains students in business administration, sales and marketing, and supply chain management.

 Mission